HVAC Education, Indoor Air Quality, Carbon Monoxide Detectors

 What To Do If My Carbon Monoxide Alarm Goes Off

 If your carbon monoxide alarm goes off, it’s important to take immediate action to ensure your safety.
-In this guide, we'll discuss the sound of a carbon monoxide alarm and the five steps to take if your CO alarm is indicating dangerous levels of carbon monoxide in your home.
+In this guide, we'll discuss the sound of a carbon monoxide alarm, why your carbon monoxide detector may be beeping, and the five steps to take if you have a carbon monoxide detector going off, which indicates dangerous levels of carbon monoxide in your home.

 A carbon monoxide detector beeping typically indicates the presence of carbon monoxide, requiring immediate attention and evacuation, or it could signal a low battery or end-of-life warning.
 Check the detector’s manual to understand the specific beeping pattern, and if it's a carbon monoxide alert, evacuate and call emergency services immediately.